-Provide the biographic information requested.
+Provide the biographic information requested in Part 2., Item Numbers 1. - 6.
 Providing this information as part of your application may reduce the time you spend at your USCIS ASC appointment as described in the Biometric Services Appointment section of these Instructions.

 - A. Ethnicity and Race.
-Select the boxes that best describe your ethnicity and race. - B. Categories and Definitions for Ethnicity and Race - (1) Hispanic or Latino.
+Select the boxes that best describe your ethnicity and race. - B. Categories and Definitions for Ethnicity and Race - Hispanic or Latino.
 A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
-(NOTE: This category is only included under Ethnicity in category is only included under Ethnicity in Part 2., Item Number 1.)

-- 5. American Indian or Alaska Native.
-A person having origins in any of the original peoples of North and South America (including Central America), and who maintains tribal affiliation or community attachment. - 3.
-Asian.
-A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam. - 4.
-Black or African American.
-A person having origins in any of the black racial groups of Africa. - 6.
-Native Hawaiian or Other Pacific Islander.
-A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands. - 2.
-White.
-A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.
+(NOTE: This category is only included under Ethnicity in Part 2., Item Number 1.) - (2) American Indian or Alaska Native.
+A person having origins in any of the original peoples of North and South America (including Central America), and who maintains tribal affiliation or community attachment. - (3) Asian.
+A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.

-Item Number 3.
-Height.
+- (4) Black or African American.
+A person having origins in any of the black racial groups of Africa. - (5) Native Hawaiian or Other Pacific Islander.
+A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands. - (6) White.
+A person having origins in any of the original peoples of Europe, the Middle East, or North Africa. - C. Height.
 Select the values that best match your height in feet and inches.
 For example, if you are five feet and nine inches, select "5" for feet and "09" for inches.
-Do not enter your height in meters or centimeters.
+Do not enter your height in meters or centimeters. - D. Weight.

-Item Number 4.
-Weight.
 Enter your weight in pounds.
-If you do not know your weight, or need to enter a weight under 30 pounds or over 699 pounds, enter "000."
-Do not enter your weight in kilograms.

-Item Number 5.
-Eye Color.
-Select the box that best describes the color of your eyes.
+If you do not know your weight or need to enter a weight under 30 pounds or over 699 pounds, enter "000."
+Do not enter your weight in kilograms. - E. Eye Color.
+Select the box that best describes the color of your eyes. - F. Hair Color.

-Item Number 6.
-Hair Color.
 Select the box that best describes the color of your hair.